 The CCPA is far-reaching and imposes significant compliance duties on businesses in all industries doing business with California residents.
 It will transform how companies collect and use personal information.
 It is also stands to increase the risk of consumer lawsuits, including class actions, against businesses covered by the CCPA.

 CLICK HERE to continue reading about the scope and effects of the CCPA.
-If you would like information specifically tailored to the impact of CCPA on your business, please feel free to contact Hunter Ferguson at (206) 386-7514 and Romaine Marshall at (801) 578-6905 or your primary Stoel Rives contact.
+If you would like information specifically tailored to the impact of CCPA on your business, please reach out to one of our Global Privacy & Security Blog authors.